Mike Moroski: Coaching career

 Moroski was a coach at his alma mater, UC Davis, starting in 1988, not long after the completion of his NFL career.
 He started as the junior varsity coach and worked his way up to offensive coordinator.
 He served in that role for more than 15 years.
 Moroski also coached the offensive line for UC Davis.

 Moroski was announced as the new head football coach for the College of Idaho on January 9, 2013.
+As the head coach of the Coyotes, he has won 4 Frontier championships (2019, 2020, 2021, 2022) and 1 Frontier West Division championship (2025).

 Personal life

 Moroski went to Novato High School.
 He has four children—Nate, Will, Ben, and Emmie—and lives with his wife, Cathie, in Caldwell, Idaho.